kimwalisch/primesieve/src/README.md

   speedup of up to 30% when sieving the primes < 10^10.

 * **SievingPrimes** is used to generate the sieving primes ≤ sqrt(stop).
-  SievingPrimes is used by the PrintPrimes and PrimeGenerator classes.
+  SievingPrimes is used by the CountPrintPrimes and PrimeGenerator classes.

-* **PrintPrimes** is used for printing primes to stdout and for counting primes.
-After a segment has been sieved (using Erat) PrintPrimes is used to reconstruct primes and prime k-tuplets from 1 bits of the sieve array.
+* **CountPrintPrimes** is used for counting primes and for printing primes to stdout.
+After a segment has been sieved (using Erat) CountPrintPrimes is used to reconstruct primes and prime k-tuplets from 1 bits of the sieve array.
 This class is mainly used by the primesieve command-line app.

 * **PrimeGenerator** is derived from Erat. ```primesieve::iterator``` uses PrimeGenerator under the hood: PrimeGenerator generates a few primes